January

 The trees of lace.

-- Imagery: Imagery is used to make readers perceive things involving their five senses.
-John Updike has used imagery in this poem such as “Hung thing between / The dark and dark”, “Fat snowy footsteps”, and “Milk bottles burst.”
+1. Imagery: Imagery is used to make readers perceive things involving their five senses.
+For example, “Hung thing between / The dark and dark”, “Fat snowy footsteps”, and “Milk bottles burst.”

 Poetic and literary devices are the same, but a few are used only in poetry.
 Here is the analysis of some of the poetic devices used in this poem.